Part 3: Set Up the Google Firebase Cloud Messaging Server

 To create a project, do the following:

-Before you add an app to FCM, you must retrieve your app’s bundle ID.
+Before you add a native app to FCM, you must retrieve your app’s bundle ID.
 Its location depends on your type of your mobile app.
+This is not needed for a progressive web app.

 For a native mobile app, your bundle ID will be what you specify for the App identifier in the NBUI.
 You can find this ID later in your generated GitHub repo: